cashapp/molecule/RELEASING.md

    2. Add a link URL to ensure the header link works.
    3. Add a new `Unreleased` section to the top.

+3. Update the `README.md` so the "Download" section reflects the new release version and the snapshot section reflects the next "SNAPSHOT" version.

-3. Commit
+4. Commit

    ```
    $ git commit -am "Prepare version X.Y.Z"
    ```

-4. Tag
+5. Tag

    ```
    $ git tag -am "Version X.Y.Z" X.Y.Z
    ```

-5. Update the `VERSION_NAME` in `gradle.properties` to the next "SNAPSHOT" version.
+6. Update the `VERSION_NAME` in `gradle.properties` to the next "SNAPSHOT" version.

-6. Commit
+7. Commit

    ```
    $ git commit -am "Prepare next development version"
    ```

-7. Push!
+8. Push!

    ```
    $ git push && git push --tags